 The next step is actually applying our image to the shirt.
-Step 1 of this step is to have a nice solid surface, a towel on that solid surface, and your EasyPress preheated (this takes just seconds).
+Step 1 of this step is to have a nice solid surface, the EasyPress Mat on that solid surface, and your EasyPress preheated (this takes just seconds).
 There are many reasons I recommend Cricut iron-on, 1.
 I’ve had amazing success with it even with just using my iron.
 2. There are a ton of colors of Cricut iron-on which I love, and 3.
 When using the Cricut EasyPress and Cricut iron-on the EasyPress instruction booklet gives you the exact temperature and time required to get a perfect result.
 For a cotton shirt with regular iron-on my settings are temperature: 305 time: 30 seconds.

 The EasyPress surface is 9″x 9″ so my image is just small enough to fit (if your image is larger than 9×9 you would just do one section and then lift and do another section following the recommendations for your fabric/iron-on).